saneef/metalsmith-hyphenate/README.md

 ### Options

 - `elements` - HTML elements which will be hyphenated.
 Default is `['p', 'a', 'li', 'ol']`
 - `langModule` - [Hyper](https://github.com/bramstein/Hypher#nodejs) [language pattern](https://github.com/bramstein/hyphenation-patterns) to use.
 You need to install the language module separately.
-Default is `'hyphenation.en-gb'`
+Default is `'hyphenation.en-us'`